 The Legend of St Dwynwen & Welsh Valentines

-Here in Wales, we have our very own Valentines celebration, celebrated annually on the 25th of January.
+Discover the legendary tale of Saint Dwynwen and the history of Welsh Valentines Day, celebrated annually on the 25th January.
 The celebration has developed from a legendary story about a female saint, Dwynwen (pronounced Doyn-wen), and has been part of the Welsh calendar for nearly fifteen hundred years.

 In the 5th Century, there was a Welsh king named Brychan Brycheiniog who had twenty-four daughters, of which Dwynwen was known to be the most beautiful.
 Being the most attractive daughter, Brychan had set up an arranged marriage much to Dwynwen’s disapproval, for she had fallen in love with another.